andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 insert c-i  - LC show completions with type sig! leader hi   - format imports

-gw, gW      - In show type at/vis-sel / generic type get         - IN show type of symbol or vis sel gek         - IN kind at symbol or vis sel ges         - IN run symbol ger         - Curl send sting in line to localhost, show response ged         - LC show diagnostic message in float-win
+gw, gW      - IN show type at/vis-sel / generic type get         - IN show type of symbol or vis sel gek         - IN kind at symbol or vis sel ges         - IN run symbol ger         - Curl send sting in line to localhost, show response ged         - LC show diagnostic message in float-win gd, ,gd     - go to definition /in split

 ### Stubs
 leader hu/U - anonymous binding /+ signature